Does GenAI Make Usability Testing Obsolete?: Threats to Validity and Limitations

 Another potential threat to internal validity is that only two UX professionals were recruited for the expert review, Although the evaluations were thoroughly conducted as the result details show, involving additional experts might lead to more diverse perspectives on UX-LLM and its results.

-The selection of reference apps restricts the broader unreliability of our findings.
-The chosen Quiz and To-Do app are simpler compared to the wide range of available more complex apps.
-To increase the generalisability, it is important to replicate our study with apps from various categories, embodying varying levels of complexity and incorporating different types of user interactions \cite{Roehm:ICPC:13, Maalej:RSSEBook:2014}.
-The amount and quality of code entered into UX-LLM can also have a major impact on performance.
+The selection of two reference apps restricts a broader reliability of our findings.
+The chosen Quiz and To-Do app are simpler compared to the wide range of more complex available apps.
+As we primarily aimed to support smaller app teams, it made more sense to focus the evaluation on simpler apps.
+Evaluating UX-LLM for niche domains like ``Ireland - COVID Tracker'' would rather limit the results.
+The two apps used in our study provided the best compromise between: \begin{itemize} \item Broadly used and maintained app. \item Clean SwiftUI Model-View-ViewModel Architecture to inject into UX-LLM. \item General apps, not too niche domain (also to enable the usability testing). \end{itemize}.
+Nevertheless, to increase the generalisability, it is important to replicate our study with apps from various categories, embodying varying levels of complexity and incorporating different types of user interactions \cite{Roehm:ICPC:13, Maalej:RSSEBook:2014}.
+The amount and quality of code entered into UX-LLM can also have a major impact on its performance.

 We chose expert reviews and usability testings as comparative usability evaluation methods.
 While these methods are well-established \cite{paz2016systematic}, for a comprehensive analysis, UX-LLM should also be compared with additional usability evaluation methods such as questionnaires or feedback, usage data \cite{Roehm:ICPC:13}, and code analysis techniques discussed in Section \ref{sec:relatedWork}.